m7mdhany/bundle-builder/README.md

 ## Tradeoffs

 - No backend integration.
-- Financing values are static.
+- Shipping and financing values are static.
-- Shipping is implemented according to the provided design.
 - No automated tests were added.

 ---